cmatchan/millihexapod/README.md

 3. Enable X11 Forwarding on your computer.
 If you use VcXsrv, click the `config.xlaunch` file in the `catkin_ws/src/millihexapod` directory.

-3. In the container shell, spawn a Millihex robot in Gazebo.<br/>
-`$ roslaunch millihexapod spawn_millihex.launch`

-4. Open a new terminal and repeat steps 1. and 2. to enter a second container shell.<br/>
-`$ docker start millihex`<br/>
-`$ docker exec -it millihex bash`

-5. In the second container shell, run the demo script.<br/>
+3. In the container shell, run the demo script.<br/>
 `$ rosrun millihexapod demo.py`